Step-by-Step: How to Report and Remove a Fake Review on Google, Yelp, and TripAdvisor

 The most dependable strategy for counteracting a fake negative review is to accumulate authentic positive ones.
 When a business reaches a significant volume of reviews—say, 400 ratings averaging 4.8 stars—a single planted one-star review becomes virtually insignificant.
 Volume naturally works in your favor.

-Google reviews display chronologically, which means fresh positives push older negatives down the visible list.
-Because prospective guests typically read the most recent six to twelve reviews before deciding, a sustained positive review campaign accomplishes in weeks what a removal request may never accomplish at all.
-Attempting to get Google to remove a legitimate or contested review is slow and inconsistent.
-Generating new positive reviews is faster and more reliable.
+Google reviews appear in chronological order, so recent positive reviews naturally push older negative ones further down the page.
+Since prospective guests usually read only the most recent six to twelve reviews before making a decision, a sustained positive review campaign can achieve results in weeks that removal requests may never accomplish.
+Generating new positive reviews is faster and more reliable than attempting to get Google to remove a legitimate or contested review.

 When You Cannot Get the Review Removed: Respond Strategically

-A public response to a review you cannot remove still serves a purpose.
-It speaks to every prospective customer who reads that listing after you.
-The goal is not to argue.
-It is to introduce factual gaps that a future reader will notice.
+A public response to a review you cannot remove still serves a purpose for prospective customers who read that listing in the future.
+The goal is to introduce factual gaps that a future reader will notice, rather than to argue with the reviewer.

 “Dear [name], we have no record of a guest with your name at our property during those dates.
 Please reach out directly with your reservation information so we can verify your stay and resolve this right away.”

-This signals to future readers that the review’s credibility could be in doubt, while sidestepping public confrontation or direct accusations.
-Even when suspicion is entirely warranted, using the term "liar" in any public response can make the business seem unstable.
+This method signals to future readers that there may be credibility concerns with the review, while steering clear of public conflict or direct accusations.
+Employing the word "liar" in any public reply risks making the business appear unstable.

 The review may stay up.
 But the response changes what it communicates to the next thousand people who see it.